“Sometimes you can tell a large story with a tiny subject”Eliot Porter

 I make sure that it’s all about the customer

-I think this is one of the most important skills that I’ve learnt during my time as a baby photographer – it’s not about me.
-Some of the very best shoots I’ve done are when I’ve taken a complete backseat and just allowed babies and families to roam while I snapped away.
+I think this is one of the most important skills that I’ve learned during my time as a baby photographer – it’s not about me.
+Some of the very best shoots I’ve done are when I’ve taken a complete backseat and just rolled with it, directing as and when needed.
 Making sure that I’m not demanding too much of my customers (especially the very little ones!), means that I keep them at ease, and consequently manage to get some really natural and meaningful shots.

 Make things fun